 We live in an area where the poverty rate is almost twice the national average.
 The next statistic may surprise you even more.
 One in four children in Texas (23.3%) under the age of 5 is “food insecure”—which is defined as not knowing where his or her next meal will come from.
 Texas has the second-highest food insecurity rate in the U.S. for all age groups…both statistics that The Shepherd’s Heart Food Pantry of Waco is working to change, on a daily basis—one nutritious meal at a time.
 Our goal is to provide food and services to those in need.
 Our efforts are to feed the hungry now and find poverty ending solutions for those whom we assist.

-Every Thursday at The Shepherd’s Heart Pantry from 3:00pm to 6:00pm we have a distribution of canned goods, boxed and dry staple items, meats, and fresh fruits and vegetables assisting 500 to 700 families each week.
+Every Thursday at The Shepherd’s Heart Pantry from noon to 6:00 pm, we have a distribution of canned goods, boxed and dry staple items, meats, and fresh fruits and vegetables assisting 500 to 700 families each week.
 For added convenience, a drive-through is available for those who cannot stand in line.
-Additionally, we deliver groceries to over 500 seniors who are homebound.
-Each year we provide service to 14,000 to 16,000 families (twice each month) and distribute about 1.4 million lbs of food with a vn all volunteer staff.
+Last year, from our main pantry we provided food to 29,200 families, 2.1 million lbs. of food.
+Included in those numbers are the 647 home-bound seniors we deliver groceries to each month.

 A common theme throughout all our programs is that we do it with volunteers who do it to touch others’ lives with the love of God.
 The real measurement has to be viewed in “did we really help someone”.
 While there is much work to what we do, it is a labor of love.

 Thank you for your support as we continue to find ways to assist hungry families and find poverty ending solutions.